Poker Night At The Big Top

 What I really like about poker, is that while it's definitely gambling, there is also a fair amount of skill involved.
 Even in our little free tournaments, when we get down to the final table or two, most of the faces are usually pretty familiar.
 My attitude about poker really changed after I read a book, and it dawned on me that to be good at poker, you need to have skill in two areas ...
 Math, and Psychology.
 It's a very interesting game to try to master.

-And I know Ana (my wife) is just going to say I'm rationalizing, but I do think it can be a valuable use of my time.
+And I know that some are just going to say I'm rationalizing, but I do think it can be a valuable use of my time.
 If you play a lot of poker, you get to practice things like; decision making, risk management, and having patience ... traits that can be invaluable when applied to other non-recreational endeavors.

 LOL, and after all that, I'm only back here writing this already because I didn't win tonight.
 Got knocked out in 9th.
 Oh well, it was still fun.
 And besides, the next game is only a couple of days away. ;-)